 In that day, in the day that which is perfect has come to us, we shall be full of praise to the Lord.
 Denominations shall not be exalted.
 Churches shall not be exalted.
 Christian movements shall not be exalted.
 Gifted people shall not be exalted.
 The Lord alone shall be exalted in that day, for every idol in our personality will have been brought to nothing by the Spirit of God.

 The Lord’s name alone shall be exalted!

-Sing unto the Lord; for he hath done excellent things: this is known in all the earth.
+Sing to the LORD, for He has done excellent things; This is known in all the earth.
 (Isaiah 12:5)